developerxnoxs/TelegramPHP/replit.md

-# TelethonPHP - MTProto Library for PHP
+# XnoxsProto - MTProto Library for PHP

 ## Project Overview

 **Status**: ✅ PRODUCTION READY - REAL LOGIN WORKING 100%

-A PHP implementation of Telegram's MTProto protocol, architecturally inspired by Telethon (Python).
+A PHP implementation of Telegram's MTProto protocol.
 This library **ACTUALLY COMMUNICATES** with real Telegram servers using the MTProto protocol.

 ### Proof of Real Implementation